nirmalsharmamca/laravel-kafka-php/readme.md

 ## Features

 - Light weight kakfa wrapper
-- Easy to use event produce in code.
+- Easy to produce kafka event and consume in php.